 - You have not voted in four years.

-Complete a Voter Registration Application online or pick one up at most government offices and public libraries.
-Voter Registration Applications are also available in 12 different languages on the Secretary of State's website.
+To register before Election Day, you can complete a voter registration application online or pick one up at most government offices and public libraries.
+Applications are also available in 12 different languages on the Secretary of State's website.

 Completed applications can be returned to the St. Louis Park city clerk or Hennepin County Voter Registration Office.